mthl/guix-artwork/website/drafts/guile-3.md

 base with a picky test suite.
-The bit that required most work has to do with the introduction of [_declarative modules_](https://www.gnu.org/software/guile/manual/html_node/Declarative-Modules.html), an optional semantic change on modules to support more compiler optimizations.
+The bit that required most work has to do with the introduction of [_declarative modules_](https://www.gnu.org/software/guile/manual/html_node/Declarative-Modules.html), an optional semantic change in modules to support more compiler optimizations.
 We had several [“white-box tests”](https://en.wikipedia.org/wiki/White-box_testing) where tests would happily peek at private module bindings through [the magical-evil